edgeryders/dynalist_companion/README.md

 Setup:
 1. Login to your admin account and goto admin panel.
 2. Check "enable backup" to enable. (disabled by default.)
-3. Select preferred backup system.  (default to local disk, for google drive integration follow steps below)
+3. Select preferred backup system.  (defaults to local disk, for google drive integration follow steps below)

 Setup cron job to execute backup.py and you are ready to go.
 Backup file will saved per hit inside `PROJECT_DIR'/resources/dynalist_backup` by default which can be changed from `config.py`.